rememo-io/todo-kanban/README.md

-# Todo-Kanban: Code Comments and Task Management
+# Todo-Kanban: Code Comments Highlight and Task Management

 Todo-Kanban is a VS Code extension that enables TODO highlight and transforms your code annotations into actionable tasks on Rememo.io.
 It's designed to prevent important development notes from falling through the cracks.